How to set up a DIY Nacho Bar with healthier toppings!

 It’s hard not to love nachos!
 While the chips are always going to be deep-fried (i.e., NOT real food), there are ways to make the rest of your nachos reasonably healthy!

 So, just in time for Cinco de Mayo this weekend, I thought it’d be fun to throw a little DIY Nacho Bar Party to see just how many good-for-you toppings I could come up with—I’d say I was able to think of a few, LOL.
 Okay, I may have gone a little overboard, but it was fun, and the leftovers were epic.
 You could easily do an awesome nacho bar with half of what you see here!
+And don’t forget to print out a free copy of ingredients and instructions at the end of this post.

 What to include in your DIY (Healthier) Nacho Bar!